ebeeraheem/Ebee.Cloudflare.R2/docs/buckets.md

 # Buckets

-The `BucketsClient` provides methods for managing R2 buckets, including listing, creating, and deleting buckets.
+The R2 client provides methods for managing R2 buckets, including listing, creating, and deleting buckets.

 ## Getting Started

-The `BucketsClient` is automatically registered when you configure the R2 client in your dependency injection container:
+The R2 client is automatically registered when you configure it in your dependency injection container:

 ```csharp
 services.AddR2Client(options =>